andreped/chatbot-streamlit-demo/README.md

 # chatbot-streamlit-demo

-This application demonstrates how to setup a simple ChatBot with Azure OpenAI and StreamLit.
+This application demonstrates how to setup a simple ChatBot with Azure OpenAI and Streamlit.

 The ChatBot enables you to talk with your own data - in this case, to learn about André's research.